 How you can receive money from your pension

 Most pensions will set an age from which you can start taking money from your pension.
 This is usually somewhere between 55 and 65.

 They will also have rules for when you can take your pension earlier than normal, for example if you become seriously ill or unable to work.

 When the time comes to start taking money from your pension, you’ll need to decide how you want to do this.

 - If you’ve got an individual pension or a defined contribution pension, you can take up to 25% of its value as a tax-free lump sum.
-You’ll usually pay tax on the rest, which you can either take as cash, use it to buy a guaranteed income for the rest of your life, leave invested and make regular or one-off withdrawals over time.
+You’ll usually pay tax on the rest, which you can either take as cash, use it to buy an annuity (a guaranteed income for the rest of your life) or leave invested and make regular or one-off withdrawals over time.
 Different ways of taking your money have different levels or risk and security and potentially different tax implications too.
 As with all retirement decisions, it’s worth getting advice on what’s best for you personally

 - With a defined benefits pension, you may be able to take some of its value as a tax-free lump sum, but this will depend on the rules of your scheme.
 The rest of the money will be paid to you as a guaranteed income for the rest of your life